FAIRDataPipeline/rDataPipeline/README.md

 In the following example, we will populate "array.h5" with array type data downloaded from `https://github.com/ScottishCovidResponse/simple_network_sim/blob/master/sample_output_files/sample-1591198608.csv`.
 The component path is input via the
 `component` argument, e.g. group `dz`, subgroup `total`.

-If you want to populate a group directly, simply enter the name of your chosen group into the component argument.
-Currently, only 2 group levels are supported.
-If you require more, let me know.

 ```{r}
 download.file("https://github.com/ScottishCovidResponse/simple_network_sim/raw/master/sample_output_files/sample-1591198608.csv", "sample.csv")
 sample <- read.csv("sample.csv")